Embeddedness, Convexity, and Rigidity of Hypersurfaces in Product Spaces: Results on Hypersurfaces in and

 It is easily seen that Proposition \ref{prop-warpverticalsection} applies to the following type of hypersurfaces:

 \begin{itemize}[parsep=1ex] \item $f:M^n\rightarrow\R\times_{e^{-t^2/2}}\R^n$\, with\, $K\le 0$. \item $f:M^n\rightarrow\R\times_{\cosh (t/2)}\h^n$\, with\, $K\le -1.$ \end{itemize}

 \vt \vt

 {\bf Acknowledgments.} We are indebted to Fernando Manfio and Ruy Tojeiro for valuable suggestions which improved some results in this paper.
-We would also like to thank Luis Florit and João Paulo dos Santos for helpful conversations.
+We would also like to thank Luis Florit for helpful conversations.